 Empathy mapping condenses information about personas into one knowledge-base for UX teams to understand user needs and aid in making business decisions, including experience design.
 Integrating empathy maps can make the customer journey more well-rounded and holistic by helping UX teams keep the needs of each persona top of mind throughout the customer journey mapping process.

-Customer loyalty leader, T-Mobile, is a great example of the results brands can realize by keeping this mentality at the center of their experience strategy.
+Customer loyalty leader, T-Mobile, is a great example of a company that follows journey mapping best practices.
+The results come from keeping empathy mapping at the center of their experience strategy.
 In fact, one-quarter of T-Mobile’s customers say they’ll never switch to a competitor’s service, which is much higher than the single digit-figures of the other four major wireless carriers.

 5. Customer journeys are the product.